top of page

 Historic Preservation

-Constructed in 1884, the Fairfax-Parsons Building stands proudly at 418 N 3rd Ave, nestled within the historic Minneapolis Warehouse District, and is a contributing structure within this district.
-Detailed within the Minneapolis Warehouse Historic District nomination, this four-story brick edifice mirrors the design of its counterpart at 410 3rd Avenue North, albeit in a two-bay configuration.
+Constructed in 1884, the Fairfax-Parsons Building stands proudly at 418 N 3rd Ave, nestled within the historic Minneapolis Warehouse District.
+This four-story brick edifice is noted as a contributing structure within the district and mirrors the design of its counterpart at 410 3rd Avenue North, albeit in a two-bay configuration.

-Characteristic features of the Fairfax-Parsons Building echo those of its counterpart, including brick pilasters, stone lintels, and an intricately adorned corbelled cornice and parapet.
+Characteristic features of the Fairfax-Parsons Building include brick pilasters, stone lintels, and an intricately adorned corbelled cornice and parapet.
 While the rear of the building once greeted the Minneapolis & St. Louis Railroad freight depot, its front facade now commands attention along 3rd Avenue North.
 Notably, a loading dock spans half of the building's facade on 3rd Avenue North and extends along the entirety of the southern facade, serving as a shared space with neighboring warehouse structures.

 bottom of page